gsmfnc/StaRS2D/README.md

 **StaRS 2D** is a very simple simulator to that puts you in charge of the re-entry of **Starship** back to Earth.

-You will guide Starship safely to the ground tower experimenting with **thrust vectoring** - the way rockets steer in space - to design your own **flight controller**.
+You will guide Starship safely to the launch tower experimenting with **thrust vectoring** - the way rockets steer in space - to design your own **flight controller**.